geiger-rs/cargo-geiger/README.md

    - 🔒 No unsafe usage found and all build target entry point `.rs` source files, used by the build, declare `#![forbid(unsafe_code)]`.
 Crates like this will be printed in green.
-   - ❓ No unsafe usage found, but at least one build target entry pount `.rs` file, used by the build, does not declare `#[forbid(unsafe_code)]`.
+   - ❓ No unsafe usage found, but at least one build target entry point `.rs` file, used by the build, does not declare `#[forbid(unsafe_code)]`.
 Crates like this will be printed in the default terminal foreground color.
    - ☢️  Unsafe usage found.
 Crates like this will be printed in red, same as in